Lost Little Lambs Rest Your Hand In His

 Little Lamb Lost

-She usually picked up her speed as she passed the doorway as if the world was attempting to grope and claw at her and not leave her to the safe zone.
-Quickly as she escapes the entryway she seeks those she recognizes and a virtual type shield seems to come over her as a transformation of sorts occurs.
-The bubble of her environment at last covers her.
+She usually picked up her speed as she passed the doorway as if the world was attempting to grope and claw at her back, not allowing her the safe zone.
+She escapes the entryway seeking those she recognizes, and a virtual type shield seems to come over her as a transformation of sorts occurs.
+The bubble of her environment, at last, covers her.

 She entered the church gym and ran as if she were a gazelle, her feet barely touching the floor.
-As the woman turned her head she caught a glimpse of the face soaring toward her seeking the solace of a warm greeting and a bear hug.
+As the woman turned her head, she caught a glimpse of the face soaring toward her seeking the solace of a warm greeting and a bear hug.

 Are you a lost lamb?